-Better coordinate regional workforce and economic development strategy, messaging, engagement and programs; and

-Service Benchmarks.
-The BST is charged with implementing the outreach objectives that are defined by the Board.
-Its members periodically meet with the Executive Director and other Board staff to review, update and plan for continuous improvement of services to high priority sectors and their employers.
+Better coordinate regional workforce and economic development strategy, messaging, engagement and programs; and update and plan for continuous improvement of services to high priority sectors and their employers.
 At these meetings, sharing of information around the case management of employers and around projects that require the attention of multiple partners occurs.
 The Executive Director as well as the Strategic Innovation Officer consistently remind the BST of its connections to the broader strategies of the WDB through formal monitoring and informal consultation.